Finance your studies at Sciences Po

-More information on scholarships for Indian Master students (PDF, 265 Kb).
+More information on scholarships for Indian Master and PhD students (PDF, 127 Kb).

 Grants for young researchers: The Ministry of Foreign Affairs (through the science and technology service and the cooperation and culture service of the French Embassy in China) provides schemes each year to support researcher mobility between France and China.

 France Excellence scholarship: information on the Campus France website.